Food in Egypt: A detailed look into modern and ancient Egyptian food + the best dishes to try

 Common savoury ingredients include meat, cheese, olives, peppers, and tomato while the sweet variety often comprises syrup, raisins, honey, sugar or cream.

 Fiteer is said to date back to ancient Egypt when this layered bread was often used as an offering to the gods.

-My favourite food from Egypt is this ↑
+My favourite Egyptian dish is this ↑

 Grilled eggplant that is peeled, mashed, and mixed with tahini, lemon juice and other spices makes baba ghanoush delicious on its own or often as an accompaniment to a sandwich or pita bread.
 This is a must try food in Egypt and the creamy, smoky flavour will have you asking for seconds.

 Spiced ground beef and onions are mixed in a whole loaf of aish baladi bread before being baked in traditional wood oven.
 The best kind are baked so well you would think it was deep-fried.

 Hawawshi is a popular Egypt street food option.
 It is also commonly made in homes incorporating onions, tomato, peppers, and an assortment of spices.